After-Shock/Cloudbox-wiki/Portainer.md

+## 1. Accessing Portainer

 1. To access Portainer, visit  https://portainer._yourdomain.com_.

+## First Time Setup

-1. You will be presented with the message "Please specify a password for the admin user account".
+1. The first time you go to the Portainer page, you will be presented with the message "Please specify a password for the admin user account".
 Fill in your preferred admin password.
 Click `Validate`.

     ![ ](http://i.imgur.com/RpT4bm8.png)